Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-MXxOX-YRj_o.md

 ### Transcript

-> how much work on the chains we'll see in update five there's a couple of bug fixes that i know for sure are gonna make it in there um
+> how much work on the chains we'll see in update five there's a couple of bug fixes that i know for sure are gonna make it in there
 >
 > [Music]
 >